gpoehl/phpReport/docs/source/actions.rst

 Actions
 =======

-Before we start to learn any details about using |project_name| we need to know something about actions.

 Calling the run() method starts the execution and |project_name| takes control over the program flow.
-Whenever an important event occurs an action might be invoked.
+At several points during program events occurs and related action will be invoked.

 Typical actions are: